25prabhu10/notes/docs/Concepts/Designs/Design_Patterns.md

 - Unjustified use:

-  > If all you have is a hammer, everything looks like a nail.
+  > If all you have is a hammer, everything looks like a nail

 ## Elements of a Pattern